ShaneHarvey/RapMap/report.md

 RapMap quickly reports hit locations of sequencing reads to a transcriptome.
 In this report we extend RapMap to efficiently compute the optimal alignment of the read to the transcriptome at these hit locations.
-As a result we only run 3.5-4.5x slower to generate the alignments.
+As a result we only run 3.5-4.5x slower to generate the alignment CIGAR strings.
 The speed comes from leveraging the exact match region found in quasi-map lookup and significant optimizations are still possible.

 ## RapMap
 RapMap is an implementation of quasi-mapping, in which sequencing reads are